 - Teachers could assign 5/6 cards from one “category” at each lesson, as the student progresses through the piece.
 First Jumble, then Rhythm, then Theory, then Style and finally Memory; each set given in this manner would be progressively more challenging.

-- If you purchase the studio license, you may print as many copies as you like, as long as it is for use only with your own students.
+The studio license entitles you to print as many copies as you like, as long as it is for use only with your own students.